GPT-5.2 ProBatch 2

 • epistemic speed and decentralization of capability

-It’s also why his lab culture (“loose gangs,” blackboards, constant conversation) fits his science: it’s an organizational analogue of negative staining—lower the activation energy for trying things.
+It’s also why his lab culture (“loose gangs,” blackboards, constant conversation) fits his science: it’s an organizational analogue of —lower the activation energy for trying things.

 “Émigrés” and heresy: outsiderhood as a generator of new mappings